fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

 #### BundleDisplayTitle
 **Description:** &#x1F4A5; &#x1F4CC; The BundleDisplayTitle element provides a human readable name of the bundle.
 It should contain a meaningful and recognisable title for the bundle.
 The content of the BundleDisplayTitle element will be used as the human readable identifier in interfaces.
-Data providers can provide BundleDisplayTitle values for multiple interface languages.
+Data producers can provide BundleDisplayTitle values for multiple interface languages.

 	Interface Facet:			yes, full text, display
 	User provided:				yes